- About Us

 It Can Make Your Water Heater More Efficient

-A water softening system helps maintain your water heater’s optimal performance by eliminating the hard minerals that cause buildup.
-According to Good Housekeeping (UK), a mere 1.6mm of scale buildup inside a water heater can reduce its heating efficiency by up to 12%.
-Improved efficiency results in the timely supply of hot water without the need for additional gas or electricity consumption to produce it.
+By removing the hard minerals that cause buildup, a softening system keeps your water heater functioning its best.
+According to Good Housekeeping (UK), as little as 1.6mm of scale buildup inside a water heater can reduce its heating efficiency by as much as 12%.
+Better efficiency means you get the hot water you need when you need it without having to use extra gas or electricity to produce it.

 How to Tell if You Need a Water Softener